Compute Services Quiz

 Correct!

 Valid EC2 lifecycle states include: Pending, Running, Stopping, Stopped, Shutting Down, Terminated, Rebooting, and Hibernating.
-‘Paused’ is not a valid EC2 state.
+‘Paused’ and ‘Idle’ are not valid EC2 states — there is no pause or idle concept in the EC2 lifecycle.

 ✗